duncan-r/SHIP/_sources/tuflow/tuflowpart.txt

      those file extensions.
    - **has_own_root(str)**: most file references in Tuflow use a relative path, but absolute paths can be used (and are quite common with results files).
 If this is the case has_own_root will be set to True.
-This is so it will be ignored when a global root update occurs.
+If you change the file to have a relative path you will want to set this to False.
    - Some subclasses of TuflowFile have their own 'type' variable (model_type, result_type, gis_type).
 This is a simple look up to help filter different forms.
 For example gis_type may be 'mi' or 'shape', result_type may be